 Superliner trains have one restroom upstairs and two or more on the lower level.

-Older Viewliners with blue seats do not have public restrooms in the cars, but every accommodation has a toilet.
+Older Viewliners with blue seats do not have public restrooms on board, but every accommodation has a toilet.
 Roomettes do not have enclosed bathrooms, so if two people are in the roomette, one might have to step out.

 Newer Viewliners, with “wood” interiors, have one public bathroom and no longer have bathrooms in roomettes.